 In addition, the ability to provide information was limited following the release of the Emergency Alerts (EA) where communications were hampered.
-The ability to estimate the timing of peak flood events was also difficult, in that the event was not like other events for the period, where forecast predictions of when a (river/creek) system would peak and at what height a number of hours in advance of the peak occurring.
+The ability to estimate the timing of peak flood events was also difficult, in that the event was not like other events for the period, where forecast predictions of when a (river/creek) system would peak and at what height a number of hours did not give residents information on where to get sandbags in advance of the peak occurring.